Skip to content

 Connecting to your first LXD container

-lxc exec debian -- bash
+lxc exec ubuntu -- bash

 Cleanup

-lxc stop debian
+lxc stop ubuntu

 lxc delete debian

-alpine delete lxd
+alpine delete lxd-aarch64